arbobendik/FlexLight/README.md

     cuboid0, plane0, cuboid1
 ];
 ```
-Actual example code (working web-sites / scenes) on my github is linked under Examples/Screenshots below.
 For performance reasons the path tracer works with 1 Sample per ray and 7 3x3 filter passes and one 5x5 pass.
 The Filter can be switched on/off via the rt.filter variable.
 The sample count per ray can be controlled over the rt.samplesPerRay varible as well.
 The library (ray tracer object) offers many more options and functions that can't all be shown here.

-(Safari & IE unsupported due to a lack of WebGl2 support).
+(IE unsupported due to a lack of WebGl2 support).

 ### Screenshots